algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ## 1. Introduction

-This project involves developing a **[virtual processor](#virtual-processor)** and a custom **[Assembly language](#Assembly-language)** to emulate the typical environment of old mobile phones.
+The goal of this project is to create a **[virtual processor](#virtual-processor)** and an **[interpreter](#interpreter)** to run a custom **[Assembly language](#Assembly-language)** that we created on our own.
+We chose to focus the development of the virtual processor on the goal of making it emulate the typical environment of old mobile phones.
 It aims to create a virtualized system that accurately simulates the functionalities of these devices, focusing on general characteristics common to this category.

 ---

 ## 2. Project overview

-The project's scope encompasses the creation of a generalized old mobile phone **[emulator](#emulator)**, using a virtual processor with custom specifications, not limited to any specific existing hardware.
-The Nokia 3310 is used as a reference point for typical features and functionalities found in old mobile phones.
+The project's scope includes the creation of a generalized old mobile phone **[emulator](#emulator)**, using a virtual processor and an interpreter with custom specifications.
+We inspired from old devices with ARM processor for typical features and functionalities.

 ---